1 Monetary international economics

 1. Read Wikipedia’s page on the Big Mac Index and discuss the Big-Mac-Index critically.
 Is it really a reasonable real-world measurement of purchasing power parity?

 2. Compare the Big-Mac-Index to the Mac-Index (see: themacindex.com) looking for price differences of the Mac mini M1 256GB.
 Why are the price differences for Apple products so much smaller compared to McDonald’s Big Mac?
+In case the website offline, here is a snapshot of it.)

 3. Using the data of Table 1.2, calculate the exchange rate of Euros (EUR) to Swiss Francs (CHF) in both the direct and the indirect quotation.
 Interpret your result.